 Managing and building applications on AWS requires an integrated platform that connects development tools, code repositories, and deployment pipelines.
 AWS CodeStar serves as that unified platform, allowing teams to set up and manage their software development activities easily.
 With built-in support for various AWS tools, CodeStar accelerates the creation of fully configured CI/CD pipelines for a smoother development experience.

-Whether you’re building a new project or managing an existing one, AWS CodeStar’s simplicity and integration with AWS services make it an ideal choice for developers who want a streamlined experience.
+Whether you are building a new project or managing an existing one, AWS CodeStar’s simplicity and integration with AWS services make it an ideal choice for developers who want streamlined experience.

-Key Features
+Key features

-The following are the key features of AWS CodeStar [34]:
+The key features of AWS CodeStar are as follows [34]:

 Unified development platform: CodeStar integrates tools for coding, building, testing, and deploying applications into a single interface, simplifying the management of the software development lifecycle.

-Project Templates: CodeStar provides pre-configured templates for various programming languages and AWS services, making it easier to get started with new projects.
+Project templates: CodeStar provides pre-configured templates for various programming languages and AWS services, making it easier to get started with new projects.

-Built-in CI/CD Pipeline: Each project automatically receives a CI/CD pipeline that manages code builds, testing, and deployments, helping to streamline development operations.
+Built-in CI/CD pipeline: Each project automatically receives a CI/CD pipeline that manages code builds, testing, and deployments, helping to streamline development operations.

-Team Collaboration: CodeStar’s integration with AWS IAM enables role-based access control, making it easier to manage teams and ensure secure access to project resources.
+Team collaboration: CodeStar’s integration with AWS IAM enables role-based access control, making it easier to manage teams and ensure secure access to project resources.

-Use cases.
+Use cases

 The following are the use cases of AWS CodeStar [12]; [34]: